senaiapy/react-native-template-obytes-senaia/docs/docs/getting-started/create-new-app.md

 # Create a new app

-Let's create a new React native project with obytes starter.
+Let's create a new React native project with senaia starter.

 ## Requirements